qlnguyen1208/qlnguyen1208.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi there!
-I am an MSc. student at LMU Munich, specializing in molecular pharmacology.
+I am an M.Sc. student at LMU Munich, specializing in molecular pharmacology.
 I am motivated to advance scientific understanding of disease mechanisms while contributing to new therapeutic options.

 In my bachelor thesis, I investigated the changes of the retinal pigment epithelium during retinitis pigmentosa disease progression.
 My technical skills include qRT-PCR, immunohistochemistry, fluorescence microscopy, western blot and computer-aided image segmentation.
 I am always eager to learn new methods!